Visual Arts

 Teacher in Charge: Ms J. Bartram.

-Journey Stories, the Church’s Story in the Middle Ages, Inspiring Men and Women, Sin and Reconciliation.
+Journey Stories, the Church’s Story in the Middle Ages, Inspiring Men and Women, the Saints, Sin and Reconciliation.

 Term 1